 before use in case work) run on the same instrument.

-plant material form a microscopical confirmatory test can be performed.
+sativa L., a microscopical confirmatory test is performed.

 This involves examining the unknown substance under a microscope and

 observing for the presence of distinct morphological features.